bnicolae/YCSB-cpp/README.md

  * Make Zipf distribution and data value more similar to the original YCSB
  * Status and latency report during benchmark
- * Supported Databases: LevelDB, RocksDB, LMDB
+ * Supported Databases: LevelDB, RocksDB, LMDB, DataStates

 ## Building